phred754/hawmps/readme.txt

 The app is a vue.js front end with a node.js backend, I used the most up to date versions of these (as of 10/09/2021) installed through npm install on Linux.

+The frontend is setup to run from localhost:8080
+The backend is setup to listen for requests on localhost:3080

 Components -
 Home:
     This is the landing page and also contains the login section.
 You can log into the app here.